psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 * Fixed: nppp_index_updater_event self-healing — event now auto-reschedules on next admin load if wiped externally by WP-CLI, a cron manager plugin, or a database import.
 * Fixed: URL→Filepath index is now automatically flushed on WordPress permalink structure changes.
 * Fixed: URL→Filepath index is now automatically flushed when Nginx Cache Path changes.
+* Fixed: Default Cache key regex no longer embeds non-GET/HEAD HTTP methods (POST, PUT, DELETE, PATCH, OPTIONS) into the host segment when parsing $scheme$request_method$host$request_uri keys caused silent purge failures.
 * Resolved: Multiple PHP 8+ deprecation warnings regarding passing null or false values to string and array functions (trim(), end()).
 * Performance: Added --no-mmap flag to ripgrep cache scans for faster I/O on large directories of small binary cache files.
 * Performance: Restructured the Related Preload engine into a single process, collapsing dozens of related URL preload into a maximum of 2 background operations (Desktop, Mobile).
 * Performance: Improve capability checks via transients.
 * Improved: Nginx detection and Setup (Assume Nginx Mode) process.
 Nginx detection and setup page redirection is now prioritized before all other environment checks with clean instructions.
 * Improved: UI/UX on Setup Page.
 * Improved: Compatibility on aaPanel.
 Fully tested and functional (Single and Multi WebServer arches).
-See aaPanel/issues/270 and aaPanel/issues/276 for ongoing issues reported.
+See github aaPanel/issues/270 and aaPanel/issues/276 for ongoing issues reported.
 (Thanks to @neikoloves)
 * Improved: Status tab diagnostic reporting to explicitly flag outdated ripgrep binaries.
 * Improved: Degrade into the PHP recursive scanner fallback if an outdated version of ripgrep is detected on FP3 Purge.
 * Extended: Purge Scope now purges Author archives when a post is saved or updated.